June 1, 1974

-June 1, 1974 is a live album of songs performed at the Rainbow Theatre in London on the titular date.
+June 1, 1974 is a live album of songs performed at the Rainbow Theatre in London on 1 June 1974.
 The album is officially attributed to all principal performers Kevin Ayers, John Cale, Brian Eno and Nico, although other well-known musicians, including Mike Oldfield, Robert Wyatt, and Ollie Halsall, also contributed to the concert.
 The record has often been referred to as the "A.C.N.E." album, for the initials of Ayers, Cale, Nico, and Eno.